Understanding Leg Swelling (Edema)

 When the circulation is hindered, it affects the skin’s balance significantly.
 Impaired blood flow means tissues might not get sufficient oxygen, resulting in a bluish tint (cyanosis) to the skin.

 In conditions like chronic venous insufficiency, defective valves cause blood accumulation, which boosts pressure and leads to fluid leakage.
-This fluid overflow can cause swelling (edema) and a reddish or brownish hue due to hemosiderin, a component that’s left when hemoglobin breaks down and settles in the tissues.
+This fluid overflow can cause swelling, known as edema.
+It may also lead to a reddish or brownish color.
+This color change occurs due to hemosiderin.
+Hemosiderin is a substance that remains after hemoglobin breaks down.
+It then settles in the tissues.

 Furthermore, a diminished blood supply can lead to tissue hypoxia (lacking oxygen) and ischemia (reduced blood supply), harming tissues and leading to changes in skin coloration, including a patchy or purplish appearance.